Read the Antigua travel guide to help make the most of your ultimate Caribbean adventure. Here’s an insider view of:

 Technically speaking, there is no visa required to enter Antigua and Barbuda.

-US, UK, and Canadian residents are not required to secure a visa when going to the island.
+US, UK, and Canadian residents need not secure a visa when going to the island.
 However, they should have the following:

-Furthermore, COVID-19 restrictions have been lifted for guests entering via air and yacht or ferry services.
+Furthermore, no COVID-19 restrictions for guests entering via air and yacht or ferry services.

 To learn more about which countries have visa exemptions, check out the Antigua and Barbuda Immigration website.

 Antigua and Barbuda offers a wide selection of ports perfect for crewed yacht charters.
-These ports provide access to the Caribbean’s most spectacular sites and islands.
+Additionally, these ports provide access to the Caribbean’s most spectacular sites and islands.

 Antigua and Barbuda has the following major marinas:

 Furthermore, a wide selection of motor yachts, sailing yachts, and catamarans are available for charter.
 All yacht charters have a crew, including a captain, chef, and deckhand.
-The crew will handle the navigation and ensure all safety protocols are followed.
+So, leave the navigation and safety to the crew – they’ll handle everything with the utmost care.

 No matter which port you use for your crewed yacht charter, you will have an exciting experience.

 After arranging your flight to Antigua airport, the next best thing to do is talk to a yacht charter broker.
-Aside from being professional, they’re the experts in planning and arranging a crewed yacht charter itinerary.
+Aside from being professional, they’re also experts in planning and arranging a crewed yacht charter tour.
 So, booking through a reliable yacht charter broker is the best way.

 With a yacht charter broker, you can be sure your trip will be the best time of your life.
 They can help you customize the perfect plan to sail around the Caribbean.
 Suffice it to say yacht charter brokers are the ultimate Antigua Travel Guide you can ever have.

-From planning what sites to visit, the type of boat, the best beaches, onboard meals, the best snorkeling or diving spots, and various activities onboard, there’s no need to fear missing out.
+You don’t need to fear missing out.
+From planning what sites to visit, the type of boat, the best beaches, and onboard meals.
+Besides, the best snorkeling or diving spots, and various activities onboard are close at hand.

-Antigua is located in the Atlantic Time Zone, four hours behind Coordinated Universal Time (UTC-4).
-There is also no Daylight Savings Time in Antigua and Barbuda.
+Antigua is in the Atlantic Time Zone, four hours behind Coordinated Universal Time (UTC-4).
+In addition, no Daylight Savings Time in Antigua and Barbuda.

 Furthermore, here are some cities and countries with the same time zone as Antigua: